MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

 .. admonition:: Explanation

-    In this example, a custom optimization problem is defined by subclassing ``ContinuousVariable``.
+    In this example, a custom optimization problem is defined by subclassing :class:`~apsimNGpy.optimizer.single.ContinuousVariable`.
     The class is tailored to work with a specific APSIM model and a corresponding set of observed data.

     The observed values are passed to the constructor and stored as an attribute ``self.obs``.
 This enables the model’s predicted values to be evaluated directly against real-world data.

-    The core logic resides in the ``evaluate_objectives()`` method, which runs the APSIM simulation and retrieves the predicted yield.
+    The core logic resides in the :meth:`evaluate_objectives` method, which runs the APSIM simulation and retrieves the predicted yield.
 It then computes the **Root Mean Square Error (RMSE)** between the predicted and observed values.

     Since ``RMSE`` quantifies prediction error, and **lower values indicate better model performance**, this setup implicitly tells the optimizer to search for parameter values that minimize RMSE.
 In effect, this drives the optimization process toward solutions that better match the observed system behavior.